 General Requirements for Graduate Admission

-Policy Number5020
+Policy Number: 5020

+Date Created/Revised: TBD

-Date Created/Revised
+Date Last Reviewed: TBD

-Executive Responsibility

-Functional Responsibility

-5020.1 General Policy
+Policy Manager: Dean – School of Graduate Studies5020.1 General Policy

-Applicants must submit official documentation as evidence of meeting College of Graduate Programs and Honors Studies admission requirements A through C below.
+Applicants must submit official documentation as evidence of meeting School of Graduate Studies admission requirements A through C below.
 Generally, this means submitting official transcripts from all universities/colleges attended.
-Programs that wish to partner with outside entities to handle official documentation must submit a request to do so to the College of Graduate Programs and Honors Studies.
-Such requests must be approved by both the Faculty Senate and the College of Graduate Programs and Honors Studies Dean.
+Programs that wish to partner with outside entities to handle official documentation must submit a request to do so to the School of Graduate Studies.
+Such requests must be approved by both the Faculty Senate and the School of Graduate Studies Dean.

+One of the following must be met:

 Completion of a bachelor’s degree program at an appropriately accredited academic institution or at an academic institution with high academic standards deemed appropriate and acceptable by the Wright State academic program to which the student is applying.

+Completion of the undergraduate portion (three years/90 credit hours) of a combined or accelerated program at Wright State corresponding to the graduate program to which the student is applying.

 Academic preparation for the declared field of study that is acceptable to the graduate program concerned (degree program candidates).

-Proof that the applicant has the minimum undergraduate grade point average (GPA) established by the College of Graduate Programs and Honors Studies for an admission category.
+Proof that the applicant has the minimum undergraduate grade point average (GPA) established by the School of Graduate Studies for an admission category.

-Programs may have requirements over and above those of the College of Graduate Programs and Honors Studies, may require supplementary documentation.
+Programs may have requirements over and above those of the School of Graduate Studies and may require supplementary documentation.

-Students having master's or other advanced degrees, or who have previously completed 12 quarter or 9 semester credit hours at the graduate level with an overall graduate grade point average of 3.0, from an appropriately accredited academic institution or an academic institution with high academic standards deemed appropriate and acceptable by the Wright State academic program to which the student is applying may be admitted into Wright State graduate programs in regular status regardless of their undergraduate grade point averages provided the appropriate academic departments or programs recommend them for admission.
+Students having master's or other advanced degrees, or who have previously completed 12 quarter or 9 semester credit hours at the graduate level with an overall graduate grade point average of 3.00, from an appropriately accredited academic institution or an academic institution with high academic standards deemed appropriate and acceptable by the Wright State academic program to which the student is applying may be admitted into Wright State graduate programs in regular status regardless of their undergraduate grade point averages provided the appropriate academic departments or programs recommend them for admission.